Our most popular contraceptives: IUS v combination pill

 It can be fitted at any time during your menstrual cycle if you are definitely not pregnant.
 If fitted within the first 7 days of your cycle, you will be protected against pregnancy right away.
 If fitted at any other time, it is advised you use another form of contraception, such as condoms, for the next seven days.

 Most people with a uterus can use an IUS, including those who have never been pregnant.
-An IUS can also be fitted from four weeks after giving birth.
+An IUS can also be fitted in the first 2 days after giving birth, (or after 4 weeks if not within 48 hours of birth) and immediately after an abortion.

 The combined pill – how it works